 The scheme is a flagship project for the London Borough of Hillingdon and is a landmark development in South Ruislip, forming a key part of the area’s regeneration.

-Modern methods of construction have been used throughout to minimise our waste and reduce our carbon footprint.
+Modern methods of construction were used throughout to minimise our waste and reduce our carbon footprint.
 These include lightweight metal stud partitions, which will reduce the foundation loadings and structural materials required.

 The project was delivered under a JCT 2005 (Rev 2 2009) design and build form of contract.

-The centre was officially opened by the Mayor of London, Boris Johnson, in September 2012.
+The centre was officially opened by the Mayor of London.

 Basic building cost: £1850/m², Services cost: £350/m2, External works: £50/m², Gross floor area: 942.8m², Total area of the site: 1958.2m², Function areas: Library – 321.1m², Classroom 1 – 46m², Classroom 2 – 43.4m², Classroom 3 – 38.1m², Classroom 4 – 36.5m², Classroom 5 – 47.8m², Workshop – 62.6m².